tech-sketch/SeqAL/docs/TUTORIAL_1_Introduction.md

 )
 ```

-For such data, we import `ColumnCorpus` class and provide a `columns` variable to specify which column is the name entity tag.
+For such data, we import the `ColumnCorpus` class and provide a `columns` variable to specify which column is the name entity tag.

-The `train_seed.txt` is the datased used to train the model.
+The `train_seed.txt` is the dataset used to train the model.
 The `dev.txt` is the dataset used to give an estimate of model skill while tuning the model’s hyperparameters.
 The `test.txt` is the dataset used to give an unbiased estimate of the final tuned model.

 ## 2~5 Initialize Active Learner